 10- How much does it cost and where can I do an ELISA test?

-The price of the ELISA test for individuals is 60 euros per person and the price of the PCR test is 140 euros.
+The price of the ELISA test for individuals is 60 euros per person, the price of the PCR test is 125 euros and the price for the rapid antigens test is 60 euros.
 The tests can be carried out in Madrid, in our office at Calle Miguel Ángel number 11, on the second floor.

 Photographs: Quino Al, Tyler Nix, United Nations.